We are now over half way through the academic year, how time flies!

 Welcome to Year 6!

-Mrs Follen, Mrs Goodwin and Mrs Williams would like to welcome you to Year 6.
+Mrs Follen, Mrs Goodwin and Miss Bramley would like to welcome you to Year 6.
 We hope that your last year at Chuter Ede will be a very special one.
 We are really excited about the year ahead and have lots of fantastic things in store.
 There's a trip to the Galleries of Justice in Nottingham and, of course, PGL in the Spring Term.
 You will also be out visiting Secondary schools in preparation for the big move next September!

 So, what are we going to be learning about in the first term of Year 6?
 Well, there’s lots of English and Maths to get you ready for SATS.
 In science, we will be studying properties and changes of materials, Our work will link to Michael Morpurgo’s book ‘Kensuke’s Kingdom’ with the learning challenge question ‘What would it be like to be stranded on a desert island?’
 We will link geography and history work to this, exploring different places in the world, focusing on South America and learning about the Mayan civilisation.
 We will then think about the question ‘Innocent until proven guilty?’, looking at aspects of crime and punishment and visiting the Galleries of Justice in Nottingham.
 We hope this will inspire you to create some brilliant technology masterpieces.
 As part of this topic we will also be solving mysteries and reading ghost stories.
-We will study the work of the artist Andy Warhol and try our hand at some printing in his style.
-There’s ICT, music, PE, RE, French and PSHE too.
+We will study the work of the artist Andy Warhol and try our hand at some art in his style.
+There’s ICT, music, PE, RE, and French too.
 Phew.. and that’s all in the first term!!

 Obviously in Year 6 we have very high expectations in terms of your behaviour, as it is such an important year.
 We will be relying on you to set an excellent example to the younger children in the school.
 Lots of you will have extra responsibilities as we know you are ready to be treated as young adults in this final year at primary school.